Skip to content

 I brought my skis with me on this trip and decided to spend the day at Copper Mountain.

-Two others from this now-splintered group ended up doing Quandary, which would have given me another needed 14er.
+Two other people from this now-splintered group ended up doing Quandary, which would have given me another 14er.
 Unfortunately, Gil and I already had tickets to an Avs game based on the original plan.

 All said and done, it was a successful weekend in my book.
 I got to ski Colorado for the first time at Winter Park on Friday, bagged Bierstadt on Saturday, skied again at Copper on Monday followed by some Chicago-style pizza at Giordano’s before watching my hometown team play the Avalanche.